mslinn/awsLambdaTest/README.md

 ## Step 2) Creating an API Gateway API

 Separate instructions are given for the simpler [HTTP API](HTTP_API.md) and the more flexible [REST API](REST_API.md).

+## Acknowledgements
+I would like to thank Raju J. of Amazon Web Services for his kind and thoughtful input.